cmstas/MT2Analysis/babymaker/batchsubmit/README.md

-# RUNNING ALL HADRONIC MT2 LOOPER IN BATCH MODE ---
+# Running All Hadronic MT2 Looper In Batch Mode

 ## Instructions
-0) environment setup: see MT2Analysis/README.txt.
+0) environment setup: see `MT2Analysis/README.txt`.
 This setup sends the compiled libraries with the job so assumes that you're using a particular CMSSW/root version.

 1) copy files to run looper into job_input directory for example, from the babymaker directory
 ``` bash
 cp -r *.so jetCorrections jsons btagsf lepsf data processBaby batchsubmit/job_input/
 ```